nheape/nicktools/kubernetes/README.md

 ## addkubeuser-mac

 This is a variant on addkubeuser to be used on local OS X operating systems, with certain command syntax altered.
-Use on Mac only!
+Use on Mac only.

 Usage:
 ```